The Last Blossom: Release

 The film was distributed by Pony Canyon, who released the film in theaters on October 10, 2025.
 Anime Limited and Plaion Pictures licensed the film for distribution in the UK, Ireland, France, Germany, Australia, and Switzerland.
+The film was released in Australia through Sugoi Co distributing it on April 23, 2026.
+The film was theatrically released in North America through GKIDS distributing the film on August 30, 2026.